ericmjl/minimal-flask-example/README.md

 - Marking strings as safe to render (see above)
 - Refactoring granular logic into a utility function, so that only application "business logic" remains.

+# notes

+- Watch out for BokehJS, BokehCSS and Bokeh.py versioning.
+Make sure the Bokeh versions in `data.html` are the same as the Bokeh version installed locally.